-If a hard copy submittal is also required, proposers shall print the NSPIRES cover page or SF 424 (R&R), as appropriate, and have it signed by the AOR.
+If a paper copy proposal submission is also required, proposers shall print the NSPIRES cover page or SF 424 (R&R), as appropriate, and have it signed by the AOR.
 Submit the signed cover page with the original version of the proposal on or before the proposal due date.
 Also, use reproductions of the signed proposal cover page to preface the required printed copies of the proposal.

-When a hard-copy submission is required, the requisite number of copies of the proposal (as specified in the NOFO), including an original signed by the AOR, shall be received (not postmarked) by 4:30 pm (Eastern) of the submission due date.
+When a hard-copy submission is required, the requisite number of copies of the proposal (as specified in the NOFO), including an original signed by the AOR, shall be received (not postmarked) by 4:30 pm (Eastern Time) of the submission due date.
 The address for the delivery of hard-copy proposals, including a telephone number and point-of-contact for commercial delivery, is given in the summary of each NOFO that allows for hard-copy submission.

-If both an electronic and hard copy submission is required, the proposer shall submit the required number of copies of the proposal (as specified in the NOFO), along with the original signature of the AOR on the printed proposal cover page, to the address specified in the NOFO by 4:30 pm (Eastern) of the submission due date.
+If both an electronic and paper copy submission is required, the proposer shall submit the required number of copies of the proposal (as specified in the NOFO), along with the original signature of the AOR on the printed proposal cover page, to the address specified in the NOFO by 4:30 pm (Eastern Time) of the submission due date, unless directed otherwise by the NOFO.